 It was created back in 1955 by a couple of psychologists called Joseph Luft and Harrington Ingham – you might recognise that the name Johari comes from a mash-up of their first names.
 I’m not sure if they were the pioneers of name blending but they were certainly ahead of ahead of Brangelina and Kimye.

 The tool is really popular with life coaches and organisational trainers.
 And from time to time you might hear therapists, such as myself, suggest it if a client is working through aspects of self-esteem or self-identity.

 I’ve also heard that it’s a popular self-help tool.
-Perhaps because it helps us to think about a very complex concept – just who am I? – with a simple structured approach.
+Perhaps because it helps us to think about a very complex concept – just who am I?

 How to use the Johari window

-The Johari window consists of four quadrants:
+This model of self reflection consists of four quadrants:

 - The stuff you know about yourself and that others know about you

 - The stuff you know about yourself but others do not know about you